gracefulife/clova-developer-guide/en/DevConsole/Guides/CEK/Deploy_Extension.md

 Once you have filled out the [deployment information](#InputDeploymentInfo) and the [privacy and compliance information](#InputComplianceInfo), you can request a review of your extension as the final step.
 Then a Clova administrator reviews the extension, such as its registered information, actual execution, and suitability.

-* If the extension is functioning properly and no issues are found during the review, it will pass the review and you will be able to deploy the extension instantly or at a desired time.
+* If the extension is functioning properly and no issues are found during the review, it will pass the review and you will be able to deploy the extension instantly.
 * If an execution error is found during the review or a critical issue is found during user scenario tests, the  deployment request is rejected by the administrator.
 Then the extension will go back to the previous status before the review.

 ![](/DevConsole/Resources/Images/DevConsole-Extension_Submission_Process.png)